 You will stop for a Swedish Fika as part of the trip.

-On your return to the hotel, enjoy exploring Lulea or if you have upgraded your room, enjoy your free access to the SPA and enjoy a typical Swedish Sauna.
+On your return to the hotel, enjoy exploring Lulea or if you have upgraded your room, enjoy your free access to the Spa and enjoy a typical Swedish Sauna.

 This evening venture into town for dinner maybe followed by a drink in the Sky Bar at your hotel keeping a careful watch on the sky for the auroras.